AbdusShaikh/3D-Graphics-Engine-Exe/readme.md

-This is a 3D graphics rendering engine that runs in the console.
+This is a 3D graphics rendering engine built from scratch that runs in the console.

 The code is tailored to work with the windows console so it is not very portable.